The Co-operative Bank: 2020–2024: contraction

 By this time, bank was a plc with debt securities listed on the London Stock Exchange.
 Its equity is not listed.
 The bank's sole shareholder is the Co-operative Bank Finance plc.
 The sole shareholder of the Co-operative Bank Finance plc is the Co-operative Bank Holdings Ltd which is a private company limited by share capital.
 The holding company is owned by hedge funds and other asset management companies.

 During the first half of 2020 the bank allocated £11.2m to "loan impairments", giving a loss for that period of £44.6m.
 In August 2020 the closure was announced of 18 of the bank's remaining 68 branches – to take place by the end of the year – along with an 11% reduction in staff numbers, as a response to a reduction in branch use and historically low interest rates.
 In 2023, the bank had 50 branches in the UK.

 In October 2020, Andrew Bester informed the board of directors of his intention to step down as chief executive officer and as a director of parent company The Co-operative Bank Finance plc.
 He was replaced as CEO by the bank's CFO, Nick Slape.

 As a part of wider turnaround plans, in August 2023 the bank acquired the mortgage accounts of Sainsbury's Bank and in March 2024 announced it would consult staff on a restructure which would reduce staffing by 12%, about 400 staff.

 A series of banking entities engaged in talks and offers to acquire the bank, including US private-equity firm Cerberus Capital Management in November 2020, challenger bank Shawbrook in October 2023 A tentative offer was received from the Coventry Building Society which was provisionally accepted in April 2024.

 2024 onwards: takeover by Coventry Building Society

 On 19 April 2024, Coventry Building Society agreed takeover terms for the bank, worth up to £780 million.
 The deal was subject to the two firms agreeing a contract and gaining approval from financial services regulators.
 On 24 May 2024, Coventry Building Society finalised its takeover of the bank, and announced that it would not be giving its members a vote on the deal.
 Regulatory approval was granted in November 2024, and the acquisition was completed on 1 January 2025.
+As at August 2026, the intention is to transfer all of the Co-operative Bank's business into the Coventry Building Society.